Julio Gonzalez gave me _ and all Cardinals fans _ a Christmas-like gift on Easter.

 Inspired, the Cardinals rolled to a 12-game winning streak that put their record at 13-3.
 That early-season surge helped propel them to their first postseason appearance in 14 years.

-Despite his Easter heroics, Gonzalez rarely played after that.
-But he did finish with a flourish.
+Despite his Easter heroics, Gonzalez rarely played after that, but he did finish with a flourish.

 On Oct.
 3, 1982, in the Cardinals’ regular-season finale against the Cubs at Wrigley Field, Gonzalez entered in the third inning as a replacement for second baseman Tommy Herr.
 Gonzalez went 4-for-5 and led off the 14th inning with a home run, giving the Cardinals a 5-4 victory.
 Boxscore